 Johnson says public deserve ‘faster, cheaper’ passport service

-PM refused to rule out privatisation is the Passport Office cannot deal with the backlog of applications for new documents.
+PM refused to rule out privatisation if the Passport Office cannot deal with the backlog of applications for new documents.

 Boris Johnson has said the public deserves a “cheaper, faster” passport service as he refused to rule out privatisation if it cannot clear the backlog of applications.